training-datalab/training-datalab.com/content/en/authors/rcuevas/_index.md

   url: "http://soccipol.uct.cl/"

 # Short bio (displayed in user profile at end of posts)
 bio: Assistant Professor in the Department of Sociology and Political Science at the Universidad Católica de Temuco, Chile.
+Research Associate in Training Data Lab, Chile.

 interests:
 - International politics